|

 Eventually, the women begin to reveal their secrets to each other.

-but this is followed far too soon -- before we can fully digest its
+followed far too soon -- before we can fully digest its implications -- by

-that director Cynthia Davies has so many of the revelations delivered from
+fact that director Cynthia Davies has so many of the revelations delivered

-something disarming in the way the women come to understand each other in
+the way the women come to understand each other in their cluttered,

-and Laura Norman bring real depth to their characterizations, and that
+Laura Norman bring real depth to their characterizations, and that animates

-animates the evening.
-Avallone's Aja is sexy, charming and vulnerable, and she responds
+the evening.
+Avallone's Aja is sexy, charming and vulnerable, and she

-empathetically to the other characters.
-At one point, she holds the
+responds empathetically to the other characters.
+At one point, she holds

 more lyrical than raunchy.
 As Cynthia, Laura Norman has a sly, understated